flucto-gmbh/heisskleber/README.md

 $ pip install heisskleber
 ```

+Configuration files for zmq, mqtt and other heisskleber related settings should be placed in the user's config directory, usually `$HOME/.config`.
+Config file templates can be found in the `config`
+directory of the package.

 ## Development

 1. Install poetry

 ```
 curl -sSL https://install.python-poetry.org | python3 -
 ```

 2. clone repository

 ```
 git clone https://github.com/flucto-gmbh/heisskleber.git
 cd heisskleber
 ```

 3. setup

 ```
 make install
 ```